 Like Atnip, Pioneer Elementary School (Douglas County, Col.) teacher Luke Brown’ students also wear the ZONE.
 He uses the Spirit System to deliver post-session emails to students and parents.
 In addition to showing parents if students met the daily fitness goal, the emails spark conversations about increased activity time at home.

-“I’ve definitely had some parents that told me that they’ve had discussions about heart rate with ,” Brown said.
-“I even had a parent that runs marathons that was really happy because helped her talk to her daughter more about running and training.
+“I’ve definitely had some parents that told me that they’ve had discussions about heart rate with (students),” Brown said.
+“I even had a parent that runs marathons that was really happy because (the emails) helped her talk to her daughter more about running and training.
 And her daughter likes running now.”

 Driving Parent-PE Teacher Conversations